mattrips/scratchPad/Protocol Conformance.md

 With respect to a type declared to conform to a protocol, a protocol conformance specifies, for each protocol requirement of the protocol, which property, method, initializer, subscript or typealias will be used to implement the protocol requirement when invoked on the type.
 Understanding protocol conformance is key to obtaining predictable polymorphic behavior.
 This guide explains the semantics of how Swift determines a protocol conformance.

 &#9724; protocol requirement
-: Given a protocol, a statement in the declaration of a protocol that describes a member that a type must have as a condition of being able to be declared to conform to the protocol.
+: Given a protocol, a protocol requirement is a statement in the declaration of a protocol that describes a member that a type must have as a condition of being able to be declared to conform to the protocol.

 &#9724; implementation
 : Given a protocol requirement and a type, a member of the type that is capable of satisfying the requirement is referred to as an implementation of the requirement.